TOMToolkit/tom_tns/README.md

     }
     ```

-5. Include the tom_nonlocalizedevent URLconf in your project `urls.py`:
+5. Include the tom_tns URLconf in your project `urls.py`:
    ```python
    urlpatterns = [
         ...